-Ensuring that drivers have the advanced driver training they need to understand the rules of the road and make better driving decisions is as essential to a company’s success as customer service and the maintenance of company vehicles.
+Advanced driver training helps drivers understand the rules of the road and make better driving decisions.
+Safe driving habits are as essential to a company’s success as customer service and the maintenance of company vehicles.

-What are the biggest benefits of behind-the-wheel driver training and advanced driving schools?
+What are the biggest benefits of advanced driver training?

 #1: Advanced Driver Training Saves Lives